Lupercalia: Legacy

 Horace's Ode III, 18 alludes to the Lupercalia.
 The festival or its associated rituals gave its name to the Roman month of February (mensis Februarius) and thence to the modern month.
 The Roman god Februus personified both the month and purification, but seems to postdate both.

-William Shakespeare's play Julius Caesar begins during the Lupercalia.
-Mark Antony is instructed by Caesar to strike his wife Calpurnia, in the hope that she will be able to conceive.
+William Shakespeare's play Julius Caesar begins during Lupercalia.
+Caesar tells Mark Antony to strike Calpurnia, in the hope that she will be able to conceive.

 Research published in 2019 suggests that the word Leprechaun derives from Lupercus.

+Patrick Wolf's fifth album was titled Lupercalia in honour of the festival.